jcole-sec/CSC-842/Module 03 - Request Customizer/readme.md

 ## What?

-## Why?

 request_obfuscator.py attempts to obfuscate a web request to a specified URL or URL list.

 The script will:
-    * connect a VPN using the specified  configuration,
+- Connect a VPN using the specified  configuration,
-    * execute the web request using a modified header,
+- Execute the web request using a modified header,
-    * exit the VPN session.
+- Exit the VPN session.

+## Why?

+Allows offensive security practioners to potentially evade security mechanisms, such as network and web application firewall IP blocks, geo-restrictions, and request header fields.

+Allows defensive security practiioners to test and validate the same security mechanisms and controls.

 ## How?